mighdoll/peg_opt/README.md

 #### Interpreter

-To `p.parse("c")` the current library would start by executing like this:
+To `p.parse("c")` the current implementation would start by executing like this:

 ```ts
 or._run() ..